2018 Rugby World Cup Sevens

 The 2018 Rugby World Cup Sevens was the seventh edition of the Rugby World Cup Sevens.
-Organised by World Rugby, it was held at AT&T Park, now known as Oracle Park, in San Francisco, United States.
+Organized by World Rugby, it was held at AT&T Park, now known as Oracle Park, in San Francisco, United States.
 A total of 84 matches were played over three days from July 20–22, 2018.
-The men’s tournament had 24 teams and the women’s tournament 16, with both tournaments being played for the first time in a knock-out only format.
+The men's tournament had 24 teams and the women's tournament 16, with both tournaments being played for the first time in a knock-out only format.

 New Zealand won the championship for both events — defeating England in the men's final and France in the women's final.

 Bidding

 The bidding timeline for hosting the tournament was as follows: